Hollywood Swinging: Notable appearances in other media

-"Hollywood Swinging" appears in the game Grand Theft Auto: San Andreas as well as the game's soundtrack during the dance sequences in the mission "Life's a Beach".
-It also appears in the Academy Award-winning documentary O.J.: Made in America in a montage detailing Simpson's rise to fame in the late 1970s.
+"Hollywood Swinging" appears in the action-adventure game Grand Theft Auto: San Andreas (2004) as well as the game's soundtrack during the dance sequences in the mission "Life's a Beach".
+It also appears in the Academy Award-winning documentary O.J.: Made in America in a montage detailing O. J. Simpson's rise to fame in the late 1970s.
+The song is included in commercials for New Balance's "We Got Now" advertising campaign.
+It was one of the official theme songs of WWE WrestleMania 39, hosted at SoFi Stadium in Inglewood, California.

-Covers and samples
+Covers versions and samples

 The song has been sampled in several rap songs, including: